 The green dragonfly may also be a sign that financial abundance is on its way.

-As dragonflies are symbols of transformation and rebirth, consider the areas of your life that are related to your green chakra that you would like to expand and improve, such as your relationships, your respiratory and circulatory systems, and your finances.
+As the dragonfly is a symbol of transformation and rebirth, consider the areas of your life that are related to your heart chakra that you would like to expand and improve, such as your relationships, your respiratory and circulatory systems, and your finances.

-The blue, or turquoise, chakra is your fifth chakra.
+Blue symbolizes loyalty, as in a “true blue” friend.
+It also symbolizes trust, faith, and wisdom.
+Blue, or turquoise, also symbolizes your fifth chakra.
 It is Vishuddha in Sanskrit.
 Your fifth chakra rules your ability to connect, communicate, and express yourself.

-The blue dragonfly also asks you if you are being authentic.
-Are you presenting yourself and are you communicating in a way that reflects the truth of who you are and the highest version of who you were meant to be?
+The blue dragonfly asks you if you are being authentic.
+Are you presenting yourself and communicating in a way that reflects the truth of who you are and the highest version of who you were meant to be?
 As the saying goes, “The truth will set you free.”
-The blue dragonfly reminds you that we all need to stand in truth and speak our truths.
+The blue dragonfly is a reminder that we all need to stand in our own truth and to speak our truth.

-The color purple is special in the way it combines the warm color of red with the cool color of blue.
-Striking this balance and creating something beautiful from this dichotomy is why purple is the color of peace.
+Purple is special in the way it combines the warm hues of red with the cool hues of blue.
+Striking this balance and creating something beautiful from this dichotomy is why purple symbolizes peace.
 Purple also symbolizes nobility, wealth, aspiration, and devotion.

 Both your sixth and seventh chakras are shades of purple.
 Your sixth chakra is indigo and your seventh is violet, though some may interpret it as white.